Posted on Saturday, April 20th, 2024 at 1:44 am

 - Get a diagnosis – An exact diagnosis of a specific mental health condition is essential.
 You can’t merely show evidence that you’re struggling with the symptoms of a mental health issue.
 You’ll have a better chance of qualifying for benefits if you can show a doctor or other qualified professional has diagnosed your condition.

 - Document impairments – Your mental health condition must impair you in such a way that you struggle to do your job.
 A diagnosis alone may not be sufficient to show an impairment.
-For example, you may also submit medical records or doctor notes describing the specific ways your condition limits your ability to work.
+For example, you may also submit medical records or doctor notes describing how your condition limits your ability to work.

 Unfortunately, an insurance company may also categorize a mental health condition as a pre-existing condition for which the law doesn’t require them to provide coverage.
 This barrier could stand between you and the benefits you believe you deserve.